sergiojmnzl/tpi_documentation/documentation/conception.md

 ## Naming convention

-### The *xxx* prefix *VariableName*
+### Variable prefixes

 All functions have their own combination of characters that is used to make them the variable unique and avoid naming conflicts between different functions

+*xxx* prefix *VariableName*

 ###  Modules naming

 Modules are prefixed with *TPI_TSK_* for task modules or *TPI_OPS_* for operation modules, followed by the desired name depending on the actions to be performed.